KingsMentor/RVcompose/README.md

 There are two main components of RVcompose:

-The Models that describe how your views should be displayed in the RecyclerView.
+**The Model** that describe how your views should be displayed in the RecyclerView.

-The Adapter where the models are used to describe what items to show , with what data and interaction between models.
+**The Adapter** where the models are used to describe what items to show , with what data and interaction between models.

 **Creating Models**